-The loan repayments by the borrowers commenced four business days before 30 November 2008.
-The repayments are calculated on an annuity basis with the final repayments being made four business days before 30 November 2032.
-Interest is receivable half yearly in arrears at an amount equal to the relevant borrower's proportionate share of all interest falling due for payment by the company on the secured bonds.
-The maturity analysis of financial liabilities is given in note 12.
+The loan repayments by GGL to the borrower commence four business days before 31 March 2022.
+The repayments are calculated on an annuity basis with the final repayment being made four business days before 31 March 2042.
+Interest is receivable half yearly in arrears at an amount equal to the interest falling due for payment by the company on the secured bonds.